random689/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy it into an empty folder
+   1. Download the jar file and copy it into an empty folder.

+   2. Double-click the jar file, or execute it with the `java -jar newaddressbook.jar` command.

-   2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+        Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 2. Saving window preferences